Easy Bible Quiz and Questions with Answers.

 Genesis 2:19-22

-4. Who persuaded Eve to eat the forbidden fruit?
+Who persuaded Eve to eat fruit from the forbidden tree?

-The serpent convinced Eve to eat the forbidden fruit from the tree of the knowledge of good and evil.
+The serpent convinced Eve to eat the forbidden fruit from the tree of the knowledge of righteousness and evil.

 Other names for the serpent are the devil, Satan, Lucifer, and Beelzebub.